tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 ---
-title: Connect to Tina Cloud
+title: Working with TinaCMS
 last_edited: '2021-05-10T10:00:00.000Z'
 ---

-## Connect to Tina Cloud

-While the fully local development workflow is the recommended way for developers to work, you'll likely want other editors and collaborators to be able to make changes on a hosted website with authentication.

-> ℹ️ Changes in edit mode show up on your home page after your site finishes a rebuild.

-## Register your local application with Tina Cloud

-1. Visit [auth.tina.io](https://auth.tina.io/register), create an organization, and sign in.
-Make a note of your organization name.
-2. Create a Tina Cloud app that connects to the GitHub repository you've just forked.
-Once your app is created, click on the app to get to the app settings and copy the client ID.

-## Connect your local project with Tina Cloud

-In the `env.local` file set:
+Open your project locally and in the `env.local` file set:

 - `NEXT_PUBLIC_USE_LOCAL_CLIENT` to `0`.
-- `NEXT_PUBLIC_ORGANIZATION_NAME` to your Tina Cloud organization name
-- `NEXT_PUBLIC_TINA_CLIENT_ID` to the Client ID displayed in your Tina Cloud App.
+- `NEXT_PUBLIC_TINA_CLIENT_ID` to the Client ID copied from an earlier step and found in your app's Overview section.

 Restart your server and run `yarn dev` again.

-Open [`http://localhost:3000/`](http://localhost:3000/`) and click "enter edit mode"
+Open <a href="http://localhost:3000/" target="_blank">http://localhost:3000</a> and click "enter edit mode".

 ![](https://raw.githubusercontent.com/tinacms/tina-cloud-starter/main/public/uploads/tina-cloud-authorization.png)

-This time a modal asks you to authenticate through Tina Cloud.
-Upon success, Tina will send your edits to the cloud server, and subsequently to GitHub.
+This time a modal asks you to authenticate through TinaCMS.
+Upon success, Tina will send your edits to the TinaCMS server, and subsequently to GitHub.

-#### Edit content
+## Edit content

 Make some edits through the sidebar and click save.
 Changes are saved in your GitHub repository.